C0lorea/not-architecture/asrs.md

 - _BC2_ - Cost: the upkeep of the system must not surpass $5.000/month
 - _!BC3_ - Process: the development must follow the SCRUM principles, with one of the stores employees as domain expert
+- _BC4_ - Due date: the development of the system may take as much as one year, with a MVP available after the first 6 months